-Charities may hire The Common at a rate of £12.50 per day; commercial hire is £121.00 per day.
+Charities may hire The Common at a preferential rate, and it is also available to commercial hirers.
+For fees, click here.
 There's a £500 bond required against possible reinstatement.
 If you'd like to discuss holding an event here please contact us.
-You can view our charges for open spaces hire with effect from 1st April 2019 can be found here.

 Marlborough Common is bordered by Port Hill to the east, a road called The Common to the south and is bisected on the western edge by Frees Avenue.
 Click here for map